neodyme-labs/influx_log/README.md

 Logging InfluxDB Exporter
 ===============================================

 This Caddy Module allows to write your logs directly into a InfluxDB.

+You can use placeholders like `{request_host}` in the tag value.
+Note these placeholders are not the default caddy placeholders like in the http module.
+Rather they reference values from the log.

 ## Install